vabene1111/Django-PiGPIO/README.md

 - Modern Webinterface based on python django
 - Mobile friendly UI (as good as it gets with blockly)
 - Usable without internet access (trough ad-hoc WiFi network or wired connection)
+- English and German language support (easily translatable into more languages)

 [More Screenshots](https://imgur.com/gallery/DOGCdMK)